Exponential speedup in quantum simulation of Kogut-Susskind Hamiltonian via orbifold lattice: Conclusions and outlook

-A simple and universal framework~\cite{Halimeh:2024bth} applicable to a wide class of theories, including the orbifold lattice, leads to an exponential speedup compared to more complex formulations such as the Kogut-Susskind Hamiltonian~\cite{Hanada_2025}.
+A simple and universal framework~\cite{Halimeh:2024bth} applicable to a wide class of theories, including the orbifold lattice, leads to a significant speedup compared to more complex formulations such as the Kogut-Susskind Hamiltonian~\cite{Hanada_2025}.
 Our work demonstrates that the Kogut-Susskind Hamiltonian can be obtained as a special limit of the orbifold lattice, allowing us to leverage this property to achieve exponential speedup in quantum simulations.
 Specifically, we can achieve exponential speedup in quantum simulation of the Kogut-Susskind Hamiltonian by performing quantum simulations of the orbifold lattice Hamiltonian at several values of mass parameters and extrapolating the results to the infinite-mass limit.
 Although the final result reproduces that of the Kogut-Susskind Hamiltonian, the simulations utilize the orbifold lattice Hamiltonian, thereby enabling us to implement the universal framework that delivers exponential speedup.
+Note that there is no need to introduce a new energy scale; as a simple dimensional analysis suggests, we can evaluate the Kogut-Susskind limit from bare scalar mass of order of the inverse lattice spacing.\footnote{If a nontrivial dynamics sets in only for the orbifold lattice, and not to Kogut-Susskind, in such a way that the quantum simulations becomes infeasible, then such an exponential speedup could be lost.
+However, we do not see an immediate reason for such a scenario, given that the former is simply a system of Yang-Mills theory coupled to scalars.
+If there were any issue for the orbifold lattice, the Kogut-Susskind formulation would also fail. }

 Note that several terms in the orbifold Hamiltonian \eqref{eq:Hamiltonian_orbifold} can be dropped without altering the infinite-mass limit.
 If we are interested only in this limit, it would be better to remove these terms and make the quantum circuits shorter.
 More generally, we might be able to use such flexibility in the choice of the Hamiltonian to connect the Kogut-Susskind limit and a simple model smoothly, allowing simpler extrapolations to the Kogut-Susskind limit.
 Furthermore, such an approach would enable adiabatic state preparation protocols with reduced computational overhead.
 We plan to explore this strategy using conventional lattice simulation methods on classical computers in forthcoming work.